-In our Sandy Springs office, we pride ourselves of defining treatment that’s in the best interest despite the pressures on the current insurance system.
+In our Sandy Springs and Chamblee offices we pride ourselves of defining treatment that’s in the best interest despite the pressures on the current insurance system.
 And we always present alternatives that might be available.
 We been around a long time and has more than a 1000 five star reviews.
 Call us for treatment in your best interest.

 Novy Scheinfeld, DDS, PC